 Bee & Butterfly Mix

-Bee and Butterfly mix is an amazing mix of 45 annual flowers and herbs that attract bees and butterflies into your garden.
+Bee & Butterfly Mix is an amazing mix of over 20 annual flowers and herbs that attract bees and butterflies into your garden.
 The seeds can be sown directly onto a well prepared seed bed and raked in.
 Alternatively if you want to be more efficient with seeds you can sow the seeds into trays or modules first.
 There is sufficient seed for 3 to 6 square metres depending on your sowing method.

 There are 97 bee species in Ireland: the honeybee, 20 species of bumblebee, and 76 species of solitary bee.